Archachatina marginata: Description

 The snail has a bulbous, large, and broad protoconch, with a white or bluish-white columella, parietal wall, and outer lip.
 The shell of the snail can grow up to 21 cm in height, and 13 cm in diameter.
 The shell, when magnified, has the appearance of a woven texture.

 Invasive species

 The snail feeds on a variety of plants, including economically important crops such as bananas, lettuce, peanuts, and peas.
 There are also possible public health ramifications of the spread of the snail as an invasive species: it is a carrier of the parasitic rat lungworm, which causes angiostrongyliasis, which in turn is the most common cause of the eosinophilic meningitis or eosinophilic meningoencephalitis.
-If the snail continues to spread, it could potentially be a problem for the health of people through parts of North America from Cuba to the United States.
-However, spreading into North America is limited to southern latitudes, which have a more favorable climate for the snail.

-For the above reasons, keeping achatina species as pets in North America is controversial due to invasive spread of similar species into the United States.
-Subsequently, even Canada has restrictions on import and keep of this species, even though there is no threat of invasive spread due to a climate that would be lethal for escaped individuals.

 Ecology

 Achatinids are nocturnal forest dwellers, but can adapt to disturbed habitats.
 They prefer concealed habitats, and if overcrowding occurs, they may colonize more open habitats.
 During periods of high humidity, achatinids are more active, but individuals being found during broad daylight are most likely due to high population density.

 Eggs of achatinids are normally laid in the soil, but can be found under leaves or rocks.
 They produce as many as 40 eggs, which are yellow in color with dark blotches, and their incubation period is about 40 days.